cncf/devstats.archive/README.md

 `time GHA2DB_PSQL=1 PG_PASS=pwd ./gha2db.rb 2017-06-01 0 2017-07-01 0 'kubernetes,kubernetes-incubator,kubernetes-client'`

 # Metrics tool
 There is also a tool `runq.rb`.
-It is used to compute metrics saved is `sql` files.
+It is used to compute metrics saved in `sql` files.

 Example metrics are in `./psql_metrics/` and `./mysql_metrics/` directories.
 They're usually different for different databases (they're complex SQL's that uses DB specific REGEXP processing etc)